apache/beam/beam-site/src/contribute/contribution-guide.md

 The project management committee (PMC) can grant more rights to a contributor, such as commit access or decision power, and recognize them as new [committers or PMC members]({{ site.baseurl }}/contribute/team/).

 The PMC periodically discusses this topic and privately votes to grant more rights to a contributor.
-If the vote passess, the contributor is invited to accept or reject the nomination.
+If the vote passes, the contributor is invited to accept or reject the nomination.
 Once accepted, the PMC announces the decision publicly and updates the list of team member accordingly.

 The key to the selection process is [Meritocracy](http://apache.org/foundation/how-it-works.html#meritocracy), literally government by merit.
 Contributors earn merit in many ways: contributing code, testing releases, participating in documentation effort, answering user questions, debating design proposals, triaging issues, evangelizing the project, growing user base, and any other action that benefits the project as a whole.